 Three German glassmakers arrived at the colony in September 1608.
 Captain John Smith gave a nod to their industriousness when he wrote that most of the “labourers” in the fort “never did know what a dayes worke was, except the Dutch-men [Deutschmänner or German] and Poles, and some dozen other.”
 Archaeologists have found glass crucibles at James Fort (a crucible is a container of refractory clay that can withstand the high temperatures used to melt the contents within.
 Cullet is glass waste that is recycled and used in the production of new glass.”
 The evidence indicates the glassmakers labored two months inside James Fort to produce a “tryal of glasse” that was returned to England at the end of 1608.
 The test glass was probably no more than an ingot to prove Virginia’s resources could make glass.
 With all the glassmaking items found inside James Fort and the later efforts made on Glasshouse Point just off the island, there is yet no evidence the Germans ever made any glass beyond their trial.
 The struggle for survival was too intense.
 Later attempts would be made at this location, likely with mixed success.

-In the mid 20th-century archaeologists uncovered the ruins of the glassmaking trials, and these ruins are on display adjacent to the reconstructed glasshouse.
+In the mid 20th-century archaeologists uncovered the ruins of the glassmaking trials, and these foundation are visible today adjacent to the reconstructed glasshouse.
 Various forms of glass are produced today for sale at the gift shop.